Sboursen/Sboursen/Readme.md

 # Hello! <img src="./wave.gif" width="26px" height="26px" />

-My name is Soufiane Boursen and I'm a Full-stack web developer.
+My name is Soufiane Boursen and I'm a Software Engineer.
 I'm currently looking for a new opportunity with an innovative and fast-growing team where I can make an impact.

 - 🔭 &nbsp;I’m working on something cool :wink:.